OTAs

 vrbo fees

-Today, Vrbo boasts over two million private homes in over 190 countries and attracts millions of vacation rental guests searching for the perfect stay.
+Today, Vrbo boasts over 2 million private homes across 190 countries and attracts millions of vacation rental guests searching for the perfect stay.
 But is it the right listing site for your short-term rental property?
 How much does Vrbo charge for each listing?

-In this article, we’ll discuss the fees that Vrbo charges every vacation property owner for using the platform.
+In this article, we’ll discuss the fees Vrbo charges vacation property owners for using the platform.
 This info can help you decide whether this site is a smart choice for your STR business.

-Owning a vacation rental is a great way to make money, but it requires regular effort to manage bookings, communicate with guests, coordinate cleaning and maintenance, and so on, which can be rather time-consuming.
-A smart solution is to automate your hosting routine using vacation rental software like Hospitable, so you can focus on providing a memorable guest experience.
+Owning a vacation rental is a great way to make money.
+Still, it requires regular effort to manage bookings, communicate with guests, coordinate cleaning and maintenance, and more, which can be time-consuming.
+A smart solution is to automate your hosting routine using short-term rental software like Hospitable, so you can focus on providing a memorable guest experience.

 How Much Does Vrbo Charge?

-To list your property on Vrbo, you need to accept their fee structure.
+To list your property on Vrbo, you must accept its fee structure.
 Currently, there are two Vrbo pricing models for hosts: pay-per-booking and subscription.
 Let’s take a closer look at each of them.

 Pay-per-Booking